 - Be a good sport.
 You can’t win every game, sale, award, or popularity contest.
 Accept that, congratulate the winner, and move on.

-- Be happy for good things that happen to others.
+- Be happy about good things that happen to others.
 Let them know you’re excited for them.

 - On the flip side, be sympathetic when things aren’t so good for the people in your life.
 Don’t try to make light of anything bad that happens, no matter how insignificant it seems to you.